Revealed Preferences of One-Sided Matching: Model

-\begin{defn} An allocation $\mu$ is in the (\textbf{strong}) \textbf{core} for a preference profile $\succsim$, denoted $\mu\in\text{core\ensuremath{\left(\succsim\right)}}$, if there is no blocking coalition $A'\subseteq\mathcal{A}$ and sub-allocation $\mu'$ such that: \begin{enumerate} \item $\mu'(A')=\mu^{E}(A^{'})$ \item $\mu'(i_{k})\succsim_{i}\mu(i_{k})$ for all $i_{k}\in A'$, and $\mu'(i_{k})\succ_{i}\mu(i_{k})$ for at least one $i_{k}\in A'$ \end{enumerate} By convention, when a blocking coalition $A'$ is one individual, I say $\mu$ is not individually rational. \end{defn} \begin{defn} Suppose we observe allocation $\mu$, but not the agents' preferences.
-A tuple $\left(A,\mathcal{A},H,\mathbf{L},\mu^{E},\mu\right)$ is a \textbf{problem}.
+\begin{defn} Suppose we observe allocation $\mu$, but not the agents' preferences.
+A tuple $\left(A,\mathcal{A},H,\mu^{E},\mu\right)$ is a \textbf{problem}.
 Given a problem, the allocation $\mu$ is \textbf{rationalizable} if there exists a preference profile $\succsim$ such that $\mu\in\text{core\ensuremath{\left(\succsim\right)}}$. \end{defn} This paper derives necessary and sufficient conditions for an allocation to be rationalizable.
 This setting can be interpreted as the ``reverse direction'' of the classic house allocation problem with universally shared indifferences.
 That is, if we re-interpret this model in the typical positive direction, we have a market of house exchange where any indifferences are shared by all agents, and we would be looking for a TTC-like mechanism to find stable allocations.
 A number of papers deal with this; \citet{QW04} is particularly important for this paper's main result.

 I have made an important modeling decision in restricting to common preferences within agent type.
 As noted above, this is necessary to give the problem testable content; with fully general preferences, any allocation is rationalizable.\footnote{There are alternatives, such as repeated re-matchings as in \citet{Echenique08}.} Suppose all agents are allowed to have unique preferences.
-Given an allocation $\mu$, a preference profile such that each $i_{k}$'s favorite is $\mu(i_{k})$ rationalizes $\mu$.
+Given an allocation $\mu$, a preference profile such that each $ik$'s favorite is $\mu(ik)$ rationalizes $\mu$.
 Alternatively, suppose we allow for $\succsim_{i}$ to have indifferences over $H$.
 Then making all agents indifferent over all houses rationalizes $\mu$.

 The reader might ask whether rationalizability is too weak a concept.
 The following simple example shows that this model indeed has testable content -- there exist allocations that are not rationalizable. \begin{example} Let there be two agents of the same type endowed with different houses who trade.
 This is represented by the table below.